 His accomplishments have not gone unnoticed on a national level as he was named as one of the “25 Most Intriguing Coaches” in Division I by CBS Sports and as one of the “10 Coaches On The Rise” by the organization.

-Two seasons ago, Manhattan went 25-8 and won the 2014 MAAC Championship over Iona by a 71-68 count.
-It was the Jaspers’ first MAAC Title and first 25-win campaign since the 2003-2004 season.
+Three seasons ago, Manhattan went 25-8 and won the 2014 MAAC Championship over Iona by a 71-68 count.
+It was the Jaspers' first MAAC Title and first 25-win campaign since the 2003-2004 season.
 For his efforts, Masiello earned the prestigious 2014 Metropolitan Coach of the Year, awarded by the Met Basketball Writers Association.

 In the landmark campaign, Rhamel Brown earned his third-straight MAAC Defensive Player of the Year selection while George Beamon collected his second First Team All-MAAC honor with Brown landing on the Third Team.